deliveryhero/lymph/docs/configuration.rst

 .. describe:: interfaces:<name>

-    Mapping from service name to instance which will be used to send requests and discover this interface.
+    Mapping the name to instance which will be used to send requests and discover this interface.
     This name is also configuration that will be passed to the implementation's :meth:`lymph.Interface.apply_config()` method.